 - 30. Financial Year.
 The financial year of the Association is the calendar year. - 31.
 Preparation for Audit.
 Books are to be closed at the close of business on 31st December, and the Income and Expenditure Account and the Balance Sheet for the year prepared by the Treasurer as shown at Appendix 1 to Annex A to Part 5.
 These are to be signed by the Branch Chair and Secretary.
 A copy of all bank and any bank investments' statements as at 31st December must be sent to Artillery House to be there by 31st January each year. - 32.
 Welfare Grants Received from Artillery House.
 Any welfare grant for individuals received from Artillery House should be shown in the Income account, but only that amount actually paid out shown in the Expenditure account, the balance remaining being shown as a liability in the balance sheet.
-This is not "charitable income" however since the branch is almonising for Artillery House.
-Any unspent grant is to be returned to Artillery House.
+This is not "charitable income" however since the branch is almonising for Artillery House, any unspent grant is to be returned to Artillery House.
 Please note that such grants are now made by exception only.
-In most cases grants will be almonised through SSAFA, RBL etc. - 33.
-Auditors.
-Branch accounts holding less than £10,000 (together with the accounts of the ladies' section where one exists) are to be scrutinised by at least two suitably competent persons neither of whom can be the Treasurer.
+In most cases grants will be almonised through SSAFA, RBL etc.

+- 33. Auditors.
+Branch accounts holding less than £10,000 are to be scrutinised by at least two suitably competent persons neither of whom can be the Treasurer.
 Branches holding £10,000 or more in their accounts are to have their accounts audited by a qualified auditor who is not a member of the branch.
-Scrutinisers and/or auditors are required to sign the Audit Certificate shown at Appendix 1 to Annex A to Part 5.
-Allan we need to enforce this which was the branch with loads of money? - 34.
+Scrutinisers and/or auditors are required to sign the Audit Certificate shown at Appendix 1 to Annex A to Part 5. - 34.
 Submission of Audited Accounts to Artillery House.
 When the audited/scrutinised accounts have been approved at the Branch AGM they are to be sent to Artillery House to arrive by 1st March.
 A reminder to this effect is included in the RAA newsletter and by email.